aimuz/wgo/README.md

-# wgo
+# WeChat Go SDK *In Development*

-Go SDK for accessing the WeChat Open API - In Development
+A Go SDK for the WeChat Open Platform API.